pfwd/talk-static-analysis-phpstan/src/slides.md

 # $ whoami = Peter Fisher

 - PHP Contractor from the UK
-- ~20 years of PHP experience
+- Playing with PHP > 20 years
 - Host of the How To Code Well
   -- Podcast [howtocodewell.fm](https://howtocodewell.fm)
   -- YouTube channel [youtube.com/howtocodewell](https://youtube.com/howtocdewell)